pksohn/tweet-clustering/readme.md

 # Tweet Clustering

-Exploratory data analysis of one million tweets using clustering techniques in scikit-learn.
+*Exploratory data analysis of one million tweets using clustering techniques in scikit-learn.
 Civil & Environmental Engineering 263n: Scalable Spatial Analytics at UC-Berkeley, Fall 2016
-By Paul Sohn, September 14, 2016
+By Paul Sohn, September 14, 2016*

-# Part 1: Baseline Results for Different Clustering Algorithms
+The scikit-learn package in Python includes many options for clustering algorithms.
+We will get to know three of them using a dataset of

-We will test three different clustering algorithms through the scikit-learn packing in Python:
+ 1 million tweets (mostly) from the Bay Area.
+We will start with a random subset of 100,000 tweets to test the algorithms.
+The clustering algorithms we are using here are:

 * K-means
 * MiniBatch K-means
 * DBSCAN

 The first step is to understand the processing limits of each algorithm.

-The dataset we are using includes 1 million tweets (mostly) from the Bay Area.
- We will start with a random subset of 100,000 tweets to test the algorithms.
+# Part 1: Baseline Results for Different Clustering Algorithms

 ## K-means